-Licenses, applications, harvest reporting and general information: www.wildlife.state.nm.us
+Licenses, applications, harvest reporting and general information: wildlife.dgf.nm.gov

 Military and Veteran Licenses and Hunt Opportunities

 NMDGF acknowledges the contribution and sacrifice of active military and veterans with several discounted licenses and special hunting opportunities.
 Information about active military and veteran hunting and fishing opportunities and how to apply is available online and by telephone.